-Metal roofing offers a great variety in styles, materials, and colors.
-This article focuses on color selection. — The item that every home owner can easily relate to.
+Metal roofing offers a great variety of styles, materials, and colors.
+This guide focuses on color selection. — The item that every home owner can easily relate to.

 Styles relate to the shape of the metal when installed on a roof, such as standing seam, corrugated panels, or tiles.
-Practically speaking, color considerations don’t matter to the style, though some styles will present colors slightly different than others.
+Practically speaking, color considerations don’t matter to the style, though some styles will present slightly different colors and paint finishes.

 Materials correlate with the type of metal, also called “substrate.”
 The popular choices for homes today are steel, aluminum, and copper.
 For the most part, we stick to steel and aluminum as the likely choice for most readers.